← Previous Entries Next Entries →

 And the plum blossoms.

-The plum flowers were a big draw, tiger swallowtail & zebra swallowtail below.
+The plum flowers were a big draw, tiger swallowtail & zebra swallowtail.

 Tiger swallowtail appears to be laying eggs on black cherry.